harsha20599/strngr/README.md

 # License
 You are completely free to use the any of the part of code.
 I am not liable for bugs and any illegal approach for the site.
-Donation throught paypal or mentioning my name is very appreiciated.
+Donation throught paypal or mentioning my name is very appreciated.

 [Paypal - harsha20599](paypal.com/harsha20599)